ye-geeee/AndroidPractice/README.md

-This is repositories for android tutorial.
+This is a repository for android tutorial.